paladp/cs203-S2019-assessment/assessment.md

   * I = Inadequate
   Inadequate would indicate that the commit message wasn't nonsensical, but ultimately uninformative.
 An example of this would be "I am so angry" or "Please work".
   * A = Adequate
   Adequate would indicate that the commit message both made sense and was descriptive, to an extent.
-An example of this would be "X.py is broken."
+An example of this would be "X.py is broken." or "I added lines to the main method"
   * G = Good
   Good would indicate that the commit message was both clear, and moderately descriptive.
+"The main method of X.py is broken." or "created three new variables in the main method"
   * E = Excellent
+  Excellent indicates a adequately detailed and clear commit message.
+"The main method isn't calling correctly" or "created three ints in the main method"

 ### Continuous Integration with Travis